- Red Search

 Internet and Mobile Device Users in Australia

 Due to the availability of 4G and smartphones in Australia, accessing the internet at any time and place has become much easier.
-In addition to this, the country is also one of the developed countries with the fastest mobile internet speed.
+In addition, the country is also one of the developed countries with the fastest mobile internet speed.

-Supporting this data is the percentage of Australian smartphone users that say they connect to the internet over 5 times a day (53%) and over 15 times a day (20%).
+Supporting this data is the percentage of Australian smartphone users who say they connect to the internet over 5 times a day (53%) and over 15 times a day (20%).

 Other uses of smartphones include taking photos, digital payments and money transfers, checking news and weather, tracking health and fitness, and gaming.
-Mobile phones used for entertainment such as watching live TV (45%) and streaming movies and TV series (23%) continuously increase.
+Mobile phones used for entertainment, such as watching live TV (45%) and streaming movies and TV series (23%), continuously increased.

 Undeniably, mobile phones are an all-in-one device, making them a daily necessity.
-Around 94% of Australian smartphone users say they never leave their devices when they leave their houses.
+Around 94% of Australian smartphone users say they stay on their devices when leaving their houses.
 They take their phones more than they do their wallets and house keys.

 How Australian Children Are Using Their Mobile Phones

-- 33% of children own the mobile device that they use
+• 33% of children own a mobile device that they use

-- 14% of children have access to a mobile device but don’t actually own it
+• 14% of children have access to a mobile device but don’t own it

 Most Australian kids use their mobile phones to play games, take photos or videos, and use phone apps.
-All usage statistics show that the number of children engaging with or using their smartphones is on the rise.
+All usage statistics show that the number of children engaging with or using their smartphones is rising.

 Positive Effects of Mobile Phone Technology